AlberErre/docker-quick-databases/README.md

 You can use [Robo 3T](https://robomongo.org/) to interact with your database, run queries, etc.

-## Kill your mongodb docker container
+## Kill your MongoDB docker container

 ```
 docker kill DOCKER_UUID